Einstein's Theory of Relativity

 mass.
 When the first atoms reach that distance, the sphere is

-distance R. This process goes on until all atoms have formed a sphere
+reached the distance R. This process goes on until all atoms have

-In order to calculate the total internal gravitational potential of
+to calculate the total internal gravitational potential of such a

 individual hydrogen atoms, one by one.
 In the case of the Sun, the